Stavros Katsantonis

 Stavros Anastasios Katsantonis (Σταύρος Αναστάσιος Κατσαντώνης, born September 9, 1996), nicknamed "the Bakersfield Bandit", is a Canadian-American professional football defensive back for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
 He played U Sports football for the UBC Thunderbirds.
 In college he developed a reputation for forcing turnovers, setting school records, as well as cracking the conference and national record books earning 20 career interceptions as well as a total of 10 forced/recovered fumbles.
 In his first university season, he garnered national attention with six interceptions and a total of four forced and recovered fumbles in seven games.
-In his true freshman season, he would go on to be proven as an integral part of the 2015 Vanier Cup Champion T-Birds, and received the Bruce Coulter Award as the Vanier Cup's Defensive MVP.
+In his true freshman season, he would go on to be proven as an integral part of the 2015 Vanier Cup champion T-Birds, and received the Bruce Coulter Award as the Vanier Cup's Defensive MVP.
 Katsantonis would go on to be a 3× first team All-Canadian at the safety position during his collegiate tenure.

 Early life

 A native of Bakersfield, California, Katsantonis attended Liberty High School as well as Garces Memorial High School.
-His freshman and sophomore seasons where spent playing for the Garces Rams.
+His freshman and sophomore seasons were spent playing for the Garces Rams.
 A family hardship initiated the transfer to Liberty where Katsantonis would finish his high school career for his junior and senior seasons.
 He would go on to accumulate 145 tackles, 9 interceptions, and a total of 3 forced/recovered fumbles in his final two seasons of high school, earning him all area honors at the safety position.

 While living in Bakersfield, California, Katsantonis was raised by his parents Jimmy and Becky Katsantonis.
 His father being an immigrant from Canada, Katsantonis would receive Canadian citizenship which would later work in his favor for his football endeavors.
 Katsantonis took after his father who also played collegiate football and won a Vanier Cup with the University of Calgary in 1988.

 Katsantonis was also a multi-sport athlete participating in football, basketball, soccer, track and field, and hockey during his youth and throughout high school.

 Katsantonis was high school teammates with Green Bay Packers and first round selection in the 2020 NFL draft, quarterback Jordan Love as well as signed Packers UDFA Krys Barnes.